Ancient Roots, New Language

 My interest in theatre led me to explore Ancient Greek history.
 One key figure I learned about was Orpheus, a musician whose skill of song was mystical and prophetic.
 Orpheus could reach people and animals alike by playing his lyre and make their hearts sing.
 Orpheus's story, like that of many, many others, has been swept into the evolving stream of mythology that carries on even today.
 It is this Ancient Greek tradition of storytelling--of which mythology and music have always played central roles--that gave rise to the most powerful vehicle for transmitting Western values: the theatre.

 Theatre was the platform through which people were educated, entertained, and brought together as a community.
-Music was key to theatre, and in fact music played even in non-theatrical settings was considered theatre in that it led people to see the world differently and to feel the pathos (which I described on my Home page).
+Music was key to theatre, and in fact music played even in non-theatrical settings was considered theatre in that it led people to see the world differently and to feel pathos.
 Theatre and music were considered medicinal and were used for healing purposes.
 In Athens, theatre was also a space where social and political issues could be raised in a democratic way through dramatic representation.

 The Evolution of Western Civilization